LordMax2/aspirate-build-release-tools/overview.md

-# Aspire Build and Release Tools Overview
+# Aspire build and release tools overview

 This package includes a build and release task for Azure DevOps Pipelines, specifically designed for .NET Aspire projects.